 6 Lube the chain

-By lubing the chain, you will be lubing all the moving parts of the crankset and ensure its smooth operation.
+By lubing the chain, you will be lubing all the moving parts of the crankset and ensuring its smooth operation.
 We suggest applying a dry kind as the wet lubricant tends to collect dust and dirt since it is thick and not so easy to wipe all the residue.

 7 Check the spokes